IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 <h1>Spoilers</h1>
 <p>The RMS Titanic sets sail for New York, <component-spoiler>and then subsequently sinks</component-spoiler>.</p>

-<p>Luke Skywalker engages in a battle with his father, <component-spoiler>who is then revealed to be his father</component-spoiler>.</p>
+<p>Luke Skywalker engages in a battle with Darth Vadar, <component-spoiler>who is then revealed to be his father</component-spoiler>.</p>

 <p>Harry Potter goes to a wizarding school, <component-spoiler>but after much too-ing-and-fro-ing, Snape kills Dumbledore</component-spoiler>.</p>
 ```